CloudCannon/Hugo-conf-2022/content/_index.md

           enhanced performance, offline access, and immersive experiences.
 Then I'll introduce Hugo, a dynamic static site generator, and I'll explore how its speed and simplicity make it an excellent candidate for PWA conversion.
 I'll then break down PWA essentials, explaining service workers that enable background processes, caching, and offline functionality.
 I'll choose a Hugo theme and will publish it to Netlify.
 Then I'll start converting a Hugo site into a PWA, guiding attendees through service worker implementation for intelligent caching and offline capabilities.
 Crafting a Web App Manifest comes next, ensuring metadata and icons create a captivating user experience.
         speakers:
           - speaker: 3c6e6756-fcb8-432f-82dd-96404a1dcc6a
+      - time_string: ''
+        video_link:
+        type: Tech Talk
+        title: Building your portfolio with Hugo
+        description: "In a world where a digital portfolio is your gateway to opportunities, creating an engaging online presence has never been more crucial.
+In this talk, we will cover how to build an impressive portfolio website using the Hugo framework.<br/>This session is all about action.
+We'll cover:<br/>\n•\_An introduction to static site generators and their advantages.<br/>\n•\_Step-by-step guidance on setting up Hugo, selecting a suitable theme, and integrating personalized content.<br/>\n•\_Tips for optimizing website performance, responsiveness, and SEO within the Hugo framework.<br/>\n•\_Real-world examples of successful portfolio websites built using Hugo."
+        speakers:
+          - speaker: d12c1b9b-bc45-4998-9f62-aba6e3f1654a
+  - _bookshop_name: generic/markdown-content
+    content_html: "<h2 class=\"center-align\">More talks and workshops<br />will be announced soon!</h2><p>\_</p><p>\_</p>"
   - _bookshop_name: sections/video-section
     notice_message: ''
     button: